DontBelieveTheByte/sprdcms/README.md

-#This is a CMS for SpreadShirt
+#A content management for SpreadShirt
 Content management for your [Spreadshirt](http://www.spreadshirt.com/) shop.

 Copyright (c) J-F B 2013